 32. Price list of services for a fee is accessible and on the library web page.

 33. Users can submit complaints and proposals regarding the organisation of work at the Library.
 Complaints are solved by the Head of the respective department or Director of the Library.
 Suggestions can be sent electronically to the library e-mail email@example.com, or in a written form handed in at all service points.

 VI User responsibilities

-36. The user is financially responsible for the library materials, equipment and other property they use.
-Damage caused by the user has to be compensated to the university.
+34. The user is financially responsible for the library materials, equipment and other property they use.
+Damage caused by the user has to be compensated to the University.

-37. Lost library materials have to be replaced by the same title or, if it is not possible, the value and processing costs have to be compensated within the amount determined by the university.
+35. Lost library materials have to be replaced by the same title or, if it is not possible, the value and processing costs have to be compensated within the amount determined by Director of the Library.
 In case of damaging library materials, the costs of repair or binding have to be compensated.

-38. The user is obliged to renew the due dates of borrowed materials or return them within the loan term or renew the due date if necessary.
+36. The user is obliged to return the borrowed library materials within the loan term or renew the due date if necessary.
 For overdue time, the user has to pay a fine based on the price list approved by Director of the Library.
 Starting from the unpaid fine of two Euros, the user is prevented from requesting and borrowing new materials and from renewing due dates of the already borrowed materials.

-37. The user is obliged to keep up with the due dates of their borrowed library materials.
-The library information system automatically sends prior notices, notices about reserved materials and reminders about the arrival and passing of due dates are automatically sent from the Library database.
+37. The user is obliged to keep up with the due dates of borrowed library materials.
+Prior notices, notices about reserved materials and reminders about the arrival and passing of due dates are automatically sent from the Library database.
 Not receiving the reminder does not eliminate the obligation to pay the fine as the University cannot guarantee the arrival of automatically sent e-letters.

-39. User privileges of the users who break these rules can either temporarily or permanently be cancelled.
+39. User privileges of the users who break these rules can temporarily be cancelled.
 Cancelling of user privileges is, considering the gravity of the breaking of rules and/or other related circumstances, determined by the Head of the Services Department.